maduhu/weave/README.md

 What is Weave ?
 ===============
 Shouldn't running distributed application on YARN be as simple as running threads on JVM.
 If you agree to that, then you looking at the right project.
 Weave is a framework that simplifies building applications on YARN.
-Even though YARN started as necessity for improving MR framework, it's not just limited to MR anymore.
+It presents abstractions that all java developers are currently used to - Runnables and ExecutorServices.Even though YARN started as necessity for improving MR framework, it's not just limited to MR anymore.
 More complex applications can be built on YARN.
 Weave defines a new programming model for running applications on YARN.

 Goals
 =====